jonnyhyman/Chaos/README.md

 ## 3D Mandelbrot Set
 `python logistic_mandelbrot.py`
 ![Mandelbrot Set within Logistic Map GIF](https://github.com/jonnyhyman/Chaos/blob/master/images/logistic-mandelbrot.gif?raw=true)

+Here we see the Mandelbrot set on the x-y plane, and iterations of the Mandelbrot set in the z axis.
+This reveals the bifurcation plot beneath the Mandelbrot set!

+Final visualization is accomplished by a volume rendering of 1000x1000x1000 voxels, oversampled by 16 to reduce aliasing.

 #### Additional Requirements
 - [Vispy](http://vispy.org) : `pip install vispy`